Skip links

 Defining Flammable Liquids

 In addition to the danger of fire, flammable liquids may themselves present a health hazard.
 So this can occur at air concentrations well below those needed to create a fire hazard.
-So to understand OSHA requirements for the safe storage of flammable liquids, we must first categorize them.
+So, to understand OSHA requirements for the safe storage of flammable liquids, we must first categorize them.
 The flashpoint and boiling point also determine the category of such liquids.
-So flashpoint is the minimum temperature at which a liquid gives off enough vapor to form an ignitable mixture with air near the surface of the liquid.
+So, the flashpoint is the minimum temperature at which a liquid gives off enough vapor to form an ignitable mixture with air near the surface of the liquid.
 So they have a flashpoint at or below 199.4°F (93 °C).
 Their categories are:

-- 2 Category: Liquids with flashpoints below 73.4°F (23°C) and boiling points at or above 95°F (35°C).
-Examples include acetone, benzene and toluene.
+• 2 Category: Liquids with flashpoints below 73.4°F (23°C) and boiling points at or above 95°F (35°C).
+Examples include acetone, benzene, and toluene.

-- 3 Category: Flammable liquids with flashpoints at or above 73.4°F (23°C) and at or below 140°F (60°C).
-When you heat a such liquids with a flashpoint at or above 100°F (37.8°C) for use to within 30°F (16.7°C) of its flashpoint, you must handle it in accordance with the requirements for a such a liquid with a flashpoint below 100°F (37.8 °C).
+• 3 Category: Flammable liquids with flashpoints at or above 73.4°F (23°C) and at or below 140°F (60°C).
+When you heat such liquids with a flashpoint at or above 100°F (37.8°C) for use to within 30°F (16.7°C) of its flashpoint, you must handle it in accordance with the requirements for such a liquid with a flashpoint below 100°F (37.8 °C).

 Flammable Safety Cans